ckuelker/quick-guide-en-us/DevOps/Monitoring/goaccess.md

 goaccess /var/log/nginx/access.log -o report.html --log-format=COMBINED
 ```

-This will generate the file `report.hml`.
-View this with you browser or
+This will create the `report.hml` file.
+View it with your browser or create it
-create this in a directory served by the web server.

-For Debian 10 Buster this will be created with missing missing Unicode
+in a directory served by the web server.
+For Debian 10 Buster this will be
-characters under Firefox.
-Other browsers display them.
+created with missing Unicode characters in Firefox.
+Other browsers will display
+them.

 ## Real Time HTML Report Usage

-This is just a short test and has some flaws that need to be addressed.
+This section, using the Real-Time HTML Reporting feature, was just a quick test
+and showed some bugs that would need to be fixed.

 ```
 goaccess /var/log/nginx/access.log -o /web/server/root/report.html \
 --log-format=COMBINED --real-time-html
 ```

-The above command will generate a page under the web server root as well opens
+The above command will generate a page under the web server root as well as
-a socked for the update.
-A short test under Debian 10 Buster reveals some
+open a socked for the update.
+A quick test on Debian 10 Buster shows some
 problems.
-The main problem is that the page is not displayed with Firefox or
+The main problem is that the page does not display with Firefox or
 Chromium.
-Chromium complained about insecure scripts.
-After waving, the page
+Chromium complains about insecure scripts.
+After waving the page was
-was displayed.
-However as permanent solution this would not be acceptable.
+displayed.
+However, this would not be acceptable as a permanent solution.
-Firefox received the page with code 200 but failed to load the `favicon.ico`
+Firefox received the page with code 200, but failed to load the `favicon.ico`
 and three `fontawesome` web fonts.

 ## Links